gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Protect-RMSFile.md

 C:\Test.txt           C:\Temp\Test.ptxt
 ```

-This command protects a single file named **Test.docx** by using a template and places this protected version of the file in **C:\Temp,** leaving the original file unprotected in the root of the C: drive.
+This command protects a single file named **Test.docx** by using a template and places this protected version of the file in **C:\Temp**, leaving the original file unprotected in the root of the C: drive.
 The Rights Management owner of the file, and the email address that might be displayed to users when they access the protected file, is for the administrator.

 ### Example 4: Protected all files in a folder by using a template
 ```